-The primary sources of project emissions are internal and external combustion devices, storage tanks and piping components, such as valves and flanges.
+Listed below are the original primary sources of emissions which occurred prior to platform decommissioning activities and current emissions from the remaining active platform equipment.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
 Section 5 of the permit describes the allowable emissions from each permitted emissions unit and also lists the potential emissions from non-permitted emission units.